navikt/codelabs/k8s-nais-tutorial.md

 ## Rolling update
 Duration: 5:00

-In this chapter we'll take a look a thow we can roll out updates without interrupting the availability of our app.
+In this chapter we'll take a look a how we can roll out updates without interrupting the availability of our app.

 ### Adding a label
 Let's say we wanted to add a new label to our pods, let's give it a try.